RSS GitHub

 AI Militarization vs. Safety Commitments

-Part of thread: AI and the Military-Industrial Complex
+A multi-axis controversy in the AI and the Military-Industrial Complex thread.

 Context